expo/expo/docs/versions/v13.0.0/guides/using-apollo.md

 ## Why Apollo?

 Apollo is not the only library designed to help you manage your API data.
 However, the principles which Apollo was designed around make it a powerful yet still flexible choice.
 The client is universally compatible with any JavaScript environment or framework.
-So the same code you use in your Exponent app may also be used in your web app regardless of the framework.
+So the same code you use in your Expo app may also be used in your web app regardless of the framework.
 Apollo also integrates cleanly into popular development tools like Redux, and may be easily extended to fit your apps specific needs.
 Most important though is that the Apollo client is community driven with all development happening in the open.

 The Apollo client does way more then run your queries.
 To learn more about the advantages of using Apollo client see [dev.apollodata.com/react](http://dev.apollodata.com/react/).

 ## 1. Installing Apollo Client

-To get started with Apollo and Exponent, install the [apollo-client](http://npmjs.com/apollo-client) npm package, the [react-apollo](https://www.npmjs.com/package/react-apollo) React integration package, and the [graphql-tag](https://www.npmjs.com/package/graphql-tag) library for constructing query documents.
+To get started with Apollo and Expo, install the [apollo-client](http://npmjs.com/apollo-client) npm package, the [react-apollo](https://www.npmjs.com/package/react-apollo) React integration package, and the [graphql-tag](https://www.npmjs.com/package/graphql-tag) library for constructing query documents.

 ```javascript
 npm install apollo-client react-apollo graphql-tag --save